SridharSurapaneni07/data-visualization-dashboard/README.md

 # Data Visualization Dashboard Project

-This repository contains an adapted version of a Flask-based data visualization dashboard for dynamic filtering and interactive charting of structured data (e.g., topics, regions, sectors).
+This is a Flask-based data visualization dashboard for dynamic filtering and interactive charting of structured data (e.g., topics, regions, sectors).
 It uses MongoDB for storage, Python for ingestion, and JavaScript (Plotly) for visualizations.

 ## Key Components
 - **Datastore**: MongoDB for flexible JSON-like data storage.